-Bazzani: Helmus Building Made Green History in Grand Rapids
+How Helmus Building Made Green History in Grand Rapids

-March 12, 2023
+March 12, 2017

-Before earning its reputation as a green building pioneer, Bazzani best known for its restoration of historical buildings.
+Before earning its reputation as a green building pioneer, Bazzani Associates was best known for its restoration of historic buildings.
 Today known for its mission to design and build sustainable communities by rehabilitating urban environments, the Helmus Building was one of its most notable renovations, and an important green building in the region.
 It is located in the Lower Grand River watershed, with direct drainage to the river.

 Home to the Bazzani office and other commercial and residential spaces, the 9,480-square-foot building was the first LEED-certified structure in Grand Rapids and among the first properties with a live green roof.

 Located on Wealthy Street, the Helmus Building was built in 1918 and was originally used as a warehouse for dry storage.
-Vacant and in desperate need of repairs, Bazzani purchased the building with the goal of “demonstrate[ing] the economic, social and environmental value of sustainable design” to the community (Urban Catalyst Associates, 2005).
+Vacant and in desperate need of repairs, Bazzani purchased the building with the goal of “demonstrate[ing] the economic, social and environmental value of sustainable design” to the community.
 It is certified LEED Silver, reducing utility costs by approximately 40% while increasing indoor air quality.
 The 2,511-square-foot vegetated green roof features patio access for tenants; the sedums planted in the roof require little water and maintenance.
 It reduces stormwater runoff from the building, helps release moisture, insulate the building, and prolongs the life of the roof.

 The 2,511 square-foot vegetated roof requires little water or maintenance and helps reduce stormwater runoff, insulate the building, and prolong the life of the roof.